berkeley-scf/tutorial-using-bash/index.md

 The above command will copy `file1.txt` from my current working directory on my local machine to `jarrod`'s home directory on `arwen.berkeley.edu`.
-The `.` following the `:` indicates that I want to copy the file to my home directory on the remote machine.
-I could also replace `.` with any relative path from my home directory on the remote machine or I could use an absolute path.
+The `.` following the `:` indicates that I want to copy the file to jarrod's home directory on the remote machine.
+I could also replace `.` with any relative path from jarrod's home directory on the remote machine or I could use an absolute path.

 To copy a file (`file2.txt`) from `arwen.berkeley.edu` to my local